Why This Matters

 Lev Vygotsky

-• Zone of Proximal Development (ZPD)—the gap between what a child can do alone and what they can achieve with guidance from a more knowledgeable other
+- Zone of Proximal Development (ZPD): The gap between what a child can do independently and what they can achieve with help from a more knowledgeable other (a teacher, parent, or even a more skilled peer).
+This is where the most productive learning happens.

-Compare: Piaget vs. Vygotsky—both studied cognitive development, but Piaget emphasized individual discovery while Vygotsky stressed social interaction and cultural context.
-If an FRQ describes a child learning through collaboration or guided instruction, Vygotsky is your answer; if it's about a child experimenting alone, think Piaget.
+Compare: Piaget vs. Vygotsky: both studied cognitive development, but Piaget emphasized individual discovery while Vygotsky stressed social interaction and cultural context.
+If an FRQ describes a child learning through collaboration or guided instruction, Vygotsky is your answer.
+If it's about a child experimenting and discovering on their own, think Piaget.

 Psychosocial and Personality Development: Who We Become